Tyson Foods Inc

 Performance

-The company did not disclose information on market bans in the reporting period, and none were detected in the media screening.
+The company does not disclose the number and locations of market bans in the reporting year.
+However, no market bans were detected in media screenings.

 0.5/2